SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise4.md

     </table>
     ```

-6. Within the table, add inline PHP code to retrieve the data from the `contacts` table and display it in the table rows.
+6. Within the table, add inline PHP code to retrieve the data from the `contact` table and display it in the table rows.

     ```php
     <?php
-        $sql = "SELECT id, first_name, last_name, email, phone FROM contacts";
+        $sql = "SELECT id, first_name, last_name, email, phone FROM contact";
         $result = $conn->query($sql);

     ```